christinadan/christinadan-11ty/src/posts/2016-07-10-post-grad-life-whats-in-my-carry-on/index.md

   - travel tips
 ---

 Hey y'all!
-It's been a while and although I wanna say I've been super busy, I've actually just been enjoying my free time.<!-- excerpt --> Stephen and I moved into our new apartment in Plano at the end of June.
+It's been a while and although I wanna say I've been super busy, I've actually just been enjoying my free time.
+Stephen and I moved into our new apartment in Plano at the end of June.
 I applied for (and was offered!) a position as a Codecademy Pro Advisor.
 Seeing everyone at their internships and jobs makes me eager to start working.
 But first!
 I am beyond excited to travel to Seoul and Tokyo.

 In 10 hours, our 14-hour flight takes off to Seoul.
 We'll be in Seoul and Tokyo for 3 weeks.
 Although I'm looking forward to being there, I can't say I feel the same about the flight.
 I've done my best to prepare for the long haul.
 I've done my share of watching "What's in My Carry-on?" videos on YouTube (they're up there with apartment tours and DIY videos when it comes to things I like watching on YouTube) and I think I've got a good selection of things to a) keep myself entertained and b) keep my skin hydrated in the dry air at that altitude.
 I was inspired by those "What's in My Carry-On" videos, so I decided to do my own version!